 BOZEMAN & SURROUNDING AREA

 Bozeman is a vibrant and active university-oriented city steeped in culture and art.
-It is home to Montana State University and Museum of the Rockies.
-The fourth-largest city in the state, Bozeman offers abundant opportunities for fine dining, entertainment venues and shopping opportunities.
+It is home to Montana State University and the Museum of the Rockies.
+The fourth-largest city in the state, Bozeman offers abundant opportunities for fine dining, entertainment venues, and shopping opportunities.
 The scenic drive is under two hours to either the north or west entrances of Yellowstone National Park.
 Bozeman is proud to maintain its small-town feeling with big-city amenities.

-Recently upgraded, Bozeman Yellowstone International Airport at Gallatin Field in Belgrade offers several full-service FBOs and excellent commercial services through Alaska Airlines, Allegiant, Delta, Frontier Airlines, United Airlines and US Air.
+Recently upgraded, Bozeman Yellowstone International Airport at Gallatin Field in Belgrade offers several full-service FBOs and excellent commercial services through Alaska Airlines, Allegiant, Delta, Frontier Airlines, United Airlines, and US Air.
 The seventh-busiest passenger airport in the Pacific Northwest, Bozeman offers direct flights to over a dozen major airports around the nation.